oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

     }
     ```

-3. Now that we have a well defined prompt, pass that to the model using the **`DBMS_CLOUD_AI.GENERATE`** function.
+3. Now that we have a well defined prompt, pass it to the model using the **`DBMS_CLOUD_AI.GENERATE`** function.
+We'll use the Cohere model (you can also try it using `Meta Llama 2 Chat`).
 Run the following query in the SQL Worksheet:

     ```
     <copy>